 An ultrasound is a way of creating pictures of the body using sound waves.
-The sound used is very high pitched so that it is above the level of human hearing.
-The technologist taking the pictures uses a hand held device called a probe.
+The sound used is very high-pitched so that it is above the level of human hearing.
+The Synergy Radiology Associates’ technologist taking the pictures uses a handheld device called a probe.
 After placing some gel on the skin of the patient, the probe is moved slowly over the skin to create the pictures.
-The probe creates a sound which moves through the surface of the body and bounces back, giving a picture of the inner parts of the body.
+The probe creates a sound that moves through the surface of the body and bounces back, giving a picture of the inner parts of the body.
 The same principle is also used by bats to see in the dark.
 Ultrasound is not a harmful type of radiation.
 The sound used is very safe for the patient, even if she is pregnant.
 Ultrasound is very useful for examining blood vessels, small parts of the human body and the abdomen and pelvis.

 How do I prepare for my ultrasound?